lux4rd0/qingping-collector/README.md

    Learn how to set up your Qingping devices to publish data to your local MQTT broker.

 2. **[Deploy the Collector](https://github.com/lux4rd0/qingping-collector/wiki/Deployment)**
-   Use Docker Compose for a quick and reliable setup of the collector.
+   Use Docker Compose to set up the collector quickly and reliably.

 3. **[Configuration Guide](https://github.com/lux4rd0/qingping-collector/wiki/Configuration)**
    Review all environment variables and configuration options.